Sitefinity/sitefinity-azure-powershell-deployment/README.md

 ```
 ## Azure App Services Deployment

-NOTE: #The AzureResourceManager module used for WebApps deployment requires Add-AzureAccount.
-A Publish Settings file is not sufficient.
-Microsoft account cannot be used with powershell credential object with the Add-AzureAccount command so for that purpose we use an azure user.
-Here is additional info: https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/
-A resource group is a container that holds related resources for an application.
-The resource group could include all of the resources for an application, or only those resources that are logically grouped together.
-You can decide how you want to allocate resources to resource groups based on what makes the most sense for your organization.
-Azure Resource Manager templates enable you to quickly and easily provision your applications in Azure via declarative JSON.
-In a single JSON template, you can deploy multiple services, such as Virtual Machines, Virtual Networks, Storage, App Services, and databases.
-To simplify management of your application, you can organize all of the resources that share a common lifecycle into a single resource group.

 #### Setup for Azure App Services deployment
 1. Set Subscription Information
    1. Run ```Get-AzurePublishSettingsFile``` powershell command or simply navigate to https://manage.windowsazure.com/publishsettings/index?client=powershell to download the publish settings file for your subscription.